Analogue viscous current flow near the onset of superconductivity: Discussion and conclusion

-The largest challenge for realizing this non-ohmic transport over parametrically large scales in a real material may be inhomogeneities -- not because they can directly relax the ``viscous" mode as in a conventional electron fluid \cite{Lucas_2018}, but because they could cause $T_{\mathrm{c}}$ to substantially vary throughout the device \cite{spivakkivelson}.
+One challenge for realizing this non-local transport over parametrically large scales in a real material may be inhomogeneities -- not because they can directly relax the ``viscous" mode as in a conventional electron fluid \cite{Lucas_2018}, but because they could cause $T_{\mathrm{c}}$ to substantially vary throughout the device \cite{spivakkivelson}.
 This inhomogeneity could put a fundamental limit on the regime of validity of our theory, which may not capture dynamics across superconducting islands.
-Testing our predictions in materials where the onset of superconductivity appears quite sharp, as measured in device resistance $R(T)$ as a function of temperature, may be a practical way to minimize that effects \cite{Beasley_1979}.
+Testing our predictions in materials where the onset of superconductivity appears quite sharp, as measured in device resistance $R(T)$ as a function of temperature, may be a practical way to minimize these effects \cite{Beasley_1979}.
 On the other hand, dirty superconductors have a broader crossover in the resistivity $\rho(T)$, suggesting that less temperature control will be necessary to access regimes close to $T_{\mathrm{c}}$ where vortex physics can dominate.
-Future experiments should help to deduce the families of superconductors where non-ohmic transport is most readily observed.
+Future experiments will help to deduce the criteria and materials where non-local transport is most readily observed in a superconducting thin film.